gregjacobs/js-to-ts-converter/README.md

 1. Renames `.js` files to `.ts`
 2. Adds property declarations to ES6 classes so that they are compilable by the TypeScript compiler (see below).
+3. Any function calls that provide fewer arguments than the declared parameters in the function will cause the remaining parameters to be marked as optional for that function.
+This solves TS errors like "Expected 3 arguments, but got 2"

 For #2 above, the utility basically looks at any `this` property accessed by a JS class, and fills in the appropriate TypeScript property declarations.
 Take